 Despite the beautiful representations of San Francisco on the silver screen, the Bay’s best sights will take a bit more than a 90-minute runtime to explore.
-Residents of our San Francisco homes — Common City Gardens and Common at BEI — will have plenty of time to get familiar with the Golden City when they’re not enjoying any number of Common amenities like fully-furnished units, included utilities, and community events.
+Residents of our San Francisco home — Common City Gardens — will have plenty of time to get familiar with the Golden City when they’re not enjoying any number of Common amenities like fully-furnished units, included utilities, and community events.

 There’s a lot of SF to see — some obvious picks and some hidden gems — so we best get a move on!
 Here are 10 things you need to see and do your first month in San Francisco.